Stories of hypocracy like this piss me off:

 It’s about being consistent in your views.
 You can’t say businesses shouldn’t be allowed to discriminate in some cases, but then be allowed to in others.

-As a customer, you do have the right to pick and choose who to deal with; especially in the age of the Internet, you’re no longer limited.
+As a customer, you have the right to pick and choose who to deal with; especially in the age of the Internet, you’re no longer limited to nearby shops.
 This does work both ways, unfortunately.
-Think about it this way: how many white people you know, they want to pick up martial arts, they’d rather it from someone of Asian descent because of “authenticity”, rather than learn it from another white person?
-I know if I want baklava, I’ll go to a Greek or Turkish vendor who sells it, over the grocery down the street.
+Think about it this way: how many white people you know, they want to pick up martial arts, they’d rather it from someone of Asian descent because of “authenticity”, rather than learn it from another white guy?
+I know if I want baklava, I’ll go to a Greek or Turkish vendor who sells it, that the gas station down the street.
 Even the most liberal—er, “woke”, “progressive”, or “enlightened”—of us still have prejudice.
 No defense, no excuse, but something we nonetheless have to realize.